cancerbioinformatics/NBT-Classifier/README.md

 conda env create -f environment.yml conda activate nbtclassifier
 ```
-For detailed implementation, please refer to the Docker section below.

 ## 2. Docker
-NBT-Classifier supports Docker for reproducible analysis of user histology data, with tutorial examples for both command-line and Jupyter notebook.
+NBT-Classifier supports Docker for reproducible analysis of user histology data, with examples for both command-line and Jupyter notebook.

 To get the Docker image:
 ```
 docker pull siyuan726/nbtclassifier:latest
 ```

 or use singularity for HPC:
 ```
 singularity pull docker://siyuan726/nbtclassifier:latest